wazo-platform/wazo-platform.org/content/uc-doc/administration/interconnections/wazo_with_pbx.md

 ---
-title: Interconnect
+title: Interconnect a Wazo to a PBX via an ISDN link
 ---

-# Interconnect a Wazo to a PBX via an ISDN link

 The goal of this architecture can be one of: